mchlol/tictactoe/README.md

 create a variable to store the active player
 create a game board module
   create a variable to access the grid
-  create a variable to set the game state - an array with an index to correspond to each cell in the grid
+  create a variable to set the game state, set to an array with an index for each cell in the grid
   create a variable to access a div where we can show a message to the players
   create a variable to hold all the cells
-  add an event listener to the cells, which will run a callback function when a cell is clicked
+  add an event listener to the cells
   create a function to run when a cell is clicked
     create a variable to store the cell that was clicked, accessed by its id in the html
     check if the cell already has a marker